dvn123/sword-challenge/README.md

 ### Encryption

-Summary is encrypted using AES-GCM-256 and a random IV since it contains PII.
+Summary is encrypted using AES-256 with GCM and a random 12 byte IV since it contains PII.
 There are also no logs of the decrypted summary on the app.
-Every time a task is decrypted there is a log printed with the authenticated user which functions as a sort of audit log.
+Every time a task is decrypted there is a log printed with the authenticated user which functions as a sort of audit log, this audit log would be more fleshed out in a real application.

 ### Notifications